Recently we refurbished a 250 cubic meter acid water process storage tank for one of our clients.

-The tank was open topped so a scaffold roof was installed prior to blasting operations.
+Before blasting we installed a scaffold roof over the tank as it was open topped.
 This Helped protect the working environment within the tank.

 Abfad Limited supplied all plant required for the project.
 This included a shot blast dust extraction unit and expended grit vacuum system.
 Any grit removed from the tank went into skips ready for waste disposal.

-The tank walls were blasted to SA2.5 standard from an internal scaffold tower.
-The existing failed coating was removed and a blast profile of over 140 microns was achieved.
-This ensures good adhesion of the solvent-free coatings that Abfad use for storage tank lining.
-Corrosion pittings were also filled during coating application.
+We blasted the tank walls to SA2.5 standard from an internal scaffold tower.
+Removing the existing failed coating.
+Achieving a blast profile of over 140 microns.
+Good preparation ensures good adhesion of the coating.
+Abfad uses solvent-free coatings for storage tank lining as they offer a lot of benefits to the client.
+Corrosion pittings are also filled during coating application.

-Once completed, blast inspection verification was performed to ensure that the correct profile had been achieved.
+We ensure we have the correct profile from blasting by blast inspection verification.
+We do this with a specialised instrument that measures the peaks and troughs of the blast.
 UT steel thickness checks were also carried out to verify metal thickness in the tank.

 (Above Left: Blast inspection verification, achieving an excellent profile for coating adhesion.
-Above Right: UT steel thickness checks after blasting has been completed)
+Above Right: UT steel thickness checks carried out)

 Solvent-free coatings offer the best long-term protection

-A solvent-free, two component polycyclamine cured lining system utilising advanced epoxy novalac technology with flake and fibre reinforcement was chosen as the preferred coating.
-As it has superb chemical, assorted acids and water resistance.
+A solvent-free, two component polycyclamine cured lining system utilising advanced epoxy novalac technology with flake and fibre reinforcement was the preferred coating.
+It has superb chemical, assorted acids and water resistance.

-The floor area was then blasted to SA2.5 standard and the coating applied, inspected and any coating discontinuities were repaired.
+The floor area was then blasted to SA2.5 standard and the coating applied.
+Then inspecting for any coating discontinuities and repairing.

-The nominal thickness of the coating was 1000 microns (1mm) and was verified with paint inspection equipment.
+The nominal thickness of the coating was 1000 microns (1mm).
+We used paint inspection equipment to verify this.

-All areas of the tank were now blasted and coated to the required standards including the tank hatch, ensuring that full corrosion protection of the internal tank steel was achieved.
+All areas of the tank were now blasted and coated to the required standards including the tank hatch.
+Achieving full corrosion protection of the internal tank steel.

 The benefits of the solvent-free single skin to the client are huge.